alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 This cost reduction has allowed us to open more traffic in the US and grow our business, which is what a healthy company usually does.
+So our boss is happy,
+and we are happy.

 ## Conclusion